BoQsc/ubuntu-custom-setup/GnomeExtension/README.md

 This project uses icons from: https://github.com/GNOME/adwaita-icon-theme Adwaita icons are the default of Ubuntu.

-In the Ubuntu installation the icon can be found: **/usr/share/icons/Adwaita/scalable/actions/system-run-symbolic.svg**
+In the Ubuntu installation the scalable .svg icon can be found: **/usr/share/icons/Adwaita/scalable/actions/system-run-symbolic.svg**

 # Example Extension preview